Lembox/Lembot/README.md

 - enable to only follow games and thus announcing all streams that stream the followed games (as new mode?)
 - adding Twitch channels that have been linked by Discord users in the respective guilds/servers (unfortunately the Discord API doesn't offer an access to user profiles from a bot account)
-- improve performance of the raw_data command by making it access the DB directly instead of memory
-- improve performance of the stream announcer which takes roughly 0.7s per channel to check its status (possible limitation of Twitch4J?)